Gravitational Wave Peep Contributions to Background Signal Confusion Noise for LISA: Results

 \subsection{Peep Background}

 Following the methods described in \S\ref{sec:results}, we completed the steps to obtain a total of 1470 unique time domain A and E channel waveforms.
 The number of unique EMRI signals per year is comparable to model M4 from Babak et al. (2017) \cite{babak_science_2017}, which had a similar plunge rate and CO mass.
+Being comparable to the models in Babak et al. (2017) makes our catalog complementary to existing studies, while offering a broader perspective due to our varied physical assumptions on EMRI parameters.

-These waveforms are different for \textbf{Assumption 1} and \textbf{Assumption 2} backgrounds.
-We can then interpolate the data using \texttt{scipy.interpolate.UnivariateSpline} which is a 1-dimensional spline fit, to re-fit the redshifted data to 15-second timesteps in the detector frame.
+For \textbf{Assumption 1} and \textbf{Assumption 2} backgrounds, we performed new draws of our parameter distributions and recomputed the waveforms, so they are unique between the two backgrounds.
+As the data is computed in the source frame and then redshifted into the detector frame, the individual waveforms become irregularly sampled in time.
+To enable consistent stacking and analysis of our combined samples, we interpolate the redshifted data onto a uniform 15-second cadence in the detector frame using \texttt{scipy.interpolate.UnivariateSpline} which is a 1-dimensional spline fit that preserves the physical features of the waveform while minimizing numerical artifacts.
 We then iteratively add together the individual channels (A \& E) to generate a gravitational wave background.
 We can then use Equation~\ref{eqn:char_strain} to convert these backgrounds into the characteristic strain, and then plot the background over the \texttt{A1TDISens} or \texttt{E1TDISens} sensitivity curves.
 Finally, we can calculate the SNR of our new background by utilizing Equation~\ref{eqn:SNR}.

 The gravitational wave background for \textbf{Assumption 1} is shown in Figure~\ref{fig:aetwave4-1}.
 The respective signals in each channel are just below the LISA instrumental noise and have SNRs of order $\sim 0.2$ for the A and E channels, and a combined SNR of $0.33$.